 The ‘Sulli-Van Tour’ started in Queensland, and they have since taken their music to communities and towns across New South Wales, South Australia, Victoria, Northern Territory & Western Australia.
 From casinos to roadhouses to caravan parks and house concerts they’ve performed in Cape York, The Kimberleys and at iconic festivals such as The Man From Snowy River Bush Festival in Corryong, Victoria and the Drovers Camp Festival in Camooweal, Mt Isa, Queensland and most recently the Nambung Country Music Muster (Western Australia) where they received a standing ovation from over 2000 people.

-The travelling family continue to wow audiences in 2023, following the much anticipated release in 2022 of “The Sulli-Vans” album featuring unique versions of the songs they perform on tour including much-loved Australian classics, country music and contemporary hits; Some of the highlights from the 14-track album include: ‘Down Under’ (Men At Work), ‘Coat Of Many Colours’ (Dolly Parton), ‘Sounds Of Then (This Is Australia)’ (Gang Gajang) and ‘The Two Of Us’ (Birds Of Tokyo).
+The travelling family continue to wow audiences, following the much anticipated release in 2022 of “The Sulli-Vans” album featuring unique versions of the songs they perform on tour including much-loved Australian classics, country music and contemporary hits; Some of the highlights from the 14-track album include: ‘Down Under’ (Men At Work), ‘Coat Of Many Colours’ (Dolly Parton), ‘Sounds Of Then (This Is Australia)’ (Gang Gajang) and ‘The Two Of Us’ (Birds Of Tokyo).
 “The Sulli-Vans” album was added to the family’s schedule after they were inundated with requests for recorded music after each live show.

 The Sulli-Vans were featured on Studio10 Breakfast Show co-hosted by Sarah Harris and Tristan MacMahon singing a LIVE version of their new single from their Album ‘Sounds of Then (This is Australia)’ WATCH HERE